AGL Energy: 2006–present: AGL Energy

 In 2018, AGL was among 17 energy businesses that supported the launch of the Energy Charter, a global initiative aimed at bringing together all parts of the power supply chain to give customers more affordable and reliable energy.

 In 2019, AGL entered the telecommunications industry with the purchase of Southern Phone, a regional telecommunications company.
 In September 2020, AGL signed an agreement to acquire energy retailer Click Energy from Amaysim for $115 million.
 The company began selling broadband Internet services under its own brand in November 2020 and, in February 2021, it launched AGL Mobile, a mobile phone service provider.

 In June 2021, AGL announced its intention to split into a bulk power generator and a carbon-neutral energy retailer.
 AGL Energy was to be rebranded as Accel Energy and hold the company's coal-fired power plants and wind farm contracts, while the electricity and gas retail assets were to be spun off into a separately listed company, AGL Australia.
 In May 2022, the proposed split was abandoned with the chairman, two board members and CEO resigning, the company citing the proposal was unlikely to gain the required 75% shareholder approval.

 In August 2024, AGL announced it would acquire Firm Power, a grid-scale battery project developer, and its affiliated Terrain Solar, a developer of solar and wind farm projects, for $250 million.
+In February 2026, AGL agreed to sell its telecommunications business to Aussie Broadband for $115 million in Aussie shares plus up to $10 million in shares based on growth targets.